TomasVotruba/type-coverage/README.md

 ## How to increase type coverage?

-Let's look at example.
-We have 3 possible type declarations here - property, param and return type declarations:
+Here we have 3 possible type declarations:

+* property,
+* param
+* and return type

 ```php
 final class ConferenceFactory